zengxiaofei/HapHiC/README.md

 $ /path/to/HapHiC/haphic plot out_JBAT.FINAL.agp HiC.filtered.bam
 ```

-The visualized Hi-C contact map is output as `contact_map.pdf` .
+The visualized Hi-C contact map is output as `contact_map.pdf`.
 This process may be somewhat slow if the BAM file is large, taking several minutes per 10 GiB of the BAM file.
-Upon completion, the program will produce a binary file named `contact_matrix.pkl` .
-This file can be utilized in place of `HiC.filtered.bam` for faster visualization (~1 minute).
+Upon completion, the program will produce a binary file named `contact_matrix.pkl`.
+This file can be utilized in place of `HiC.filtered.bam` for faster visualization (only ~1 minute), facilitating fine-tuning of heatmap-style related parameters:

 ```bash
 # Use previously generated `contact_matrix.pkl` for faster visualization
 $ /path/to/HapHiC/haphic plot out_JBAT.FINAL.agp contact_matrix.pkl
 ```

+> [!NOTE]
+>
-**Note:** The input AGP file and the parameters `--bin_size` and `--min_len` must remain consistent throughout.
+> When using `contact_matrix.pkl` for faster visualization, the input AGP file and the parameters `--bin_size` and `--min_len` must remain consistent throughout.

 By default, the bin size is set to 500 Kbp and only scaffolds exceeding 1 Mbp in length will be displayed on the contact map.
 To modify these parameters: